nyggus/makepackage/README.md

 As mentioned before, the first step is to fill in several fields in setup.py and author in LICENSE.
 Then you need to create a virtual environment, in which you install the package in the editable mode.
 And that's all you need to start development.

 From now on, you're on your own.
 However, a package created using `makepackage` comes with some help for inexperienced users.
-They can see how to write tests (using `pytest`), how to use a conftest.py file (for `pytest`ing), how to write fixtures and use parametrized tests (again for `pytest`ing), how to import the package's modules and functions, and the like.
+They can see how to write tests (using `pytest`), how to use a conftest.py file (for `pytest`ing), how to write fixtures and parametrized tests (again for `pytest`ing), how to import the package's modules and functions, and the like.
 These are just some basic development tools.

 There is one thing I'd like to stress, and it's related to imports (actually, imports often pose some strange problems during Python development).
 When you add a new module to the source folder (in our example, this is ziuziu/), e.g., ziuziu/another_ziuziu.py, then in the main `ziuziu` module you can import it as `from ziuziu import another_ziuziu` or `from ziuziu.another_ziuziu import another_foo`.
 Note that the regular approach you would use, that is, `import another_ziuziu`, will not work here.